(Read before Connecticut Homoeopathic Medical Society, Oct. 17. 1939)

 Human nature is an odd mixture of credulity and incredulity.
 If you tell a man that there are two hundred and seventy billion stars he shall accept your word for it, but if you put up a sign “Fresh Paint” he is never satisfied until he proves it is fresh.
 I am hoping that all of you here gathered, interested in homoeopathy, will both believe what is to follow and put it to the test.

-Modern medicine is proud, and justly so, of its instruments of precision; but a with many inventions, these often supplant the use of our natural faculties.
+Modern medicine is proud, and justly so, of its instruments of precision; with many inventions, these often supplant the use of our natural faculties.
 An instrument, according to the dictionary, is furtherance, an agency a means to an end, and comes from the Latin instruere meaning to prepare, from the same root as instruct.

 A secondary meaning is that of tool, which is really an extension of the human hand.
 The old- fashioned physicians could smell diphtheria or scarlet fever or typhoid upon entering the house, and even today many of us know the odor of cancer and of approaching death.
 But even those regular doctors whose senses are keenly alive and who combine vivid perceptions with the assiduous use of modern scientific technique, are at a loss a large part of the time and feel that their work in therapeutics is vague and only partially satisfactory.
 Regular medicine and much of so- called homoeopathy gives drugs on the basis of diagnosis or pathology or organs affected or at best, on what we call common symptoms such as vomiting, purging, etc. They are oblivious of he fine distinctions between the cases of similar classification.
 The secret precision is in individualization and not in trying to put the parts in place of the whole.